prat555/Omni-OS-Project/README.md

 # Omni-OS-Project
 The 5-in-1 OS project aims to develop a comprehensive operating system with a simple shell, efficient process manager, smart memory allocator, user-friendly file system viewer, and a built-in calculator.
+This integrated system enhances user productivity, automates tasks manages processes effectively, optimizes memory usage, streamlines file navigation, and simplifies mathematical computations.
+The project's goal is to provide a cohesive, versatile, and user-centric computing environment that caters to various needs, from system management to productivity, all within a single, intuitive interface.